top of page

 • Be affiliated with a Victorian-based research, or higher education organisation

 To avoid conflicts of interest, please note that current and past (<2 years) VicBioCon committee members are not eligible to apply.
+Applicants that may have conflict of interest with Natural Resources Conservation Trust are also not eligible to apply.

 bottom of page